Oxygem/stacksetup.com/Afterburst/welcome.md

 2) Reboot your VPS

-3) Connect via the VNC applet and install as you would a normal Linux server.
+3) Connect via the VNC applet or HTML5 console and install as you would a normal Linux server.

 4) Configure your network interface.
 IPv4 uses DHCP and IPv6 uses static allocation (please contact us if you need help).
 For getting basic IPv4 connectivity up so you can configure over SSH instead of VNC, "ifup eth0" should do the job.